 Hours vary depending on the duties and the age of the volunteers.
 Adults and college students are asked to commit a minimum of six hours per week for at least six months.
 High school students are asked to commit a minimum of four hours per week for at least one semester.
 We welcome volunteers to give more of their time and stay on longer.
 All volunteers are supervised and receive orientation and necessary training to perform their duties.

-For more information about volunteering opportunities, contact the Director of Volunteer Services at firstname.lastname@example.org or call 718-808-7726 (email is preferred).
+For more information about volunteer opportunities, contact Volunteer Services at firstname.lastname@example.org or call 718-808-7712.

 Volunteers from the community help create the friendly atmosphere that makes Mount Sinai Queens a special place.
 If you are interested in joining our volunteer team, please note the following: